csparkresearch/csparkresearch.github.io/_posts/2022-06-23-blockly-oscilloscope.md

   The visual programming blocks include several blocks which use the capture routines.
 You can use them to create a custom oscilloscope interface

 show-toc: true
-tags: [seelab3, oscilloscope , Blockly, sine wave]
+tags: [seelab, oscilloscope , Blockly, sine wave]
 pins: [5V, SQ2, IN2, GND, WG, PV1, PV2, IN1, SEN, IN2]
 category: [seel3, android]
 ---